deeperunderstanding/scala-map-reduce/README.md

 For the reducing phase the aggregated keys and values from the mapping phase are split into an equal amount of chunks over the key-set and are each handed over to a `Future` for execution in parallel.
 Getting new threads from the thread-pool again and assigning the work for the reducing phase, bears some overhead though.

-A definite plus is that we can continue working and transforming the potential result without ever having to block.
+A definitive plus is that we can continue working and transforming the potential result without ever having to block.
 The application receiving the result from the engine can decide how to handle the result and if and when to block and react.
 After some consideration though it appears this approach is suboptimal

 #### Multi Threaded Version with Actors